The 19 Most Valuable Pennies Ever Sold

 4) 1943 S Lincoln Bronze Penny

-The 1943-S Bronze Cent has only five examples known to the date of this article.
-This is an extremely rare coin that is not as accessible as the no mint mark version of the 1943 Bronze Cent, despite the intense searching.
+The 1943-S Bronze Cent has only five examples of this article.
+This is a scarce coin that is not as accessible as the no mint mark version of the 1943 Bronze Cent, despite the intense searching.

-This coin has proven to be the second most difficult of all the 1943/1944 off-metals to find in good condition.
-The discovery date for this error coin seems to be 1944 when a young 14-year-old collector found a 1943-S Bronze Cent in circulation.
+This coin has proven to be the second most difficult of all the 1943/1944 off-metals to find in well-preserved condition.
+The discovery date for this error coin seems to be 1944, when a young 14-year-old collector found a 1943-S Bronze Cent in circulation.

-The Strawberry Leaf cent is extremely rare, bearing a four-leaf strawberry plant on the tail of the coin instead of the normal three-leaf trefoil.
-Only four of these coins exist, so if you find one, you’d be very lucky indeed.
-It would be luckier than finding a four-leaf clover.
+The Strawberry Leaf cent is extremely rare, as it bears a four-leaf strawberry plant on the coin's tail instead of the normal three-leaf trefoil.
+Only four of these coins exist, so you'd be fortunate if you find one.

 1) 1958 Doubled Die Obverse Lincoln Penny

-According to PCGS, This is one of the mega-rarities of the 20th century.
-There are only three known examples.
-Which makes this coin extremely valuable.
+According to PCGS, this is one of the 20th century's mega-rarities.
+There are only three known examples, making this coin extremely valuable for every coin collector.

-The 1958 Doubled Die Lincoln Cent variety is such a scarce coin, so hard to pin down, that few ever really even attempt to collect it.
+The 1958 Doubled Die Lincoln Cent variety is so scarce and hard to pin down that few even attempt to collect them.
 This variety is a true challenge for even the most financially prepared collector.

 Final Thoughts

-Pennies, formally known as one-cent pieces or simply cents, have existed since the inception of the U.S. Mint.
+Pennies, formally known as one-cent pieces or simply cents, have existed since the beginning of the U.S. Mint.

-The penny has gone through many different designs, sizes, and metal compositions throughout the years, and there are many of the rarest coins out there that will cost coin collectors, well, a pretty penny.
+The penny has gone through many different designs, sizes, and metal compositions throughout the years, and many of the rare coins out there will cost coin collectors a fortune.

 FAQs